 What to Know About Cycling in Boston

 Be prepared.
-Taking the time to learn where the city offers bike lanes, the most dangerous intersections and your responsibilities as a cyclist can help you make better decisions and avoid bicycle accidents.
+Taking the time to learn about bike lanes, dangerous intersections and your responsibilities as a cyclist can help you make better decisions and avoid bicycle accidents.

 Massachusetts Bicycling Laws

-Find out on the Boston Bikes map where the most dangerous intersections are and if possible, plan your travel to avoid them.
+If possible, plan your travel to avoid dangerous intersections.
 A couple areas to note are Massachusetts and Commonwealth avenues and the Packard’s Corner area, near Commonwealth and Brighton avenues.

 Bicycle helmets are the most effective way to prevent a head injury or brain injury in a bicycle accident.
 The City of Boston reports 72 percent of its cyclists wear helmets, but it is actively trying to increase this number.
-The city has arranged for a number of local retailers to offer helmets at a discounted price of $7.99 as part of the Hubway program.
-See the full list.
+Discounted helmets are available from some retailers.
+When possible, call the vendor to see if helmets are available.

 The law requires you to report any bicycle accident resulting in $100 or more in damage to police.
 If injuries are serious, you should visit an emergency room.